grelu.interpret.motifs#

 motifs_to_strings(→ str)

-trim_pwm(→ Union[Tuple[int], numpy.array])
+trim_pwm(→ Union[Tuple[int], numpy.ndarray])

-scan_sequences(seqs, motifs[, names, bg, seq_ids, ...])
+scan_sequences(seqs, motifs[, names, seq_ids, ...])

-Scan a DNA sequence using motifs
+Scan a DNA sequence using motifs.
+Based on

 marginalize_patterns(→ Union[numpy.ndarray, ...)